CloudHealth/cht_api_guide/metrics_api.md

 The **metadata hash** describes the data you are sending.
 It consists of:

- - an asset type,
+ - an asset type
- - the granularity of the included data, and
+ - the granularity of the included data
- - an array of keys that describes the 'type' of each element in the values array.
+ - an array of keys that describes the 'type' of each element in the values array

 ```
 "metadata": {